beameio/beame-sdk/README.md

 run in your server folder:
     npm install beame-sdk -save

-Export environment variable named 'BEAME_PROJ_YOURPROJECTNAME' with value of edge-client-hostname (edgeClientFqdn)
+Export environment variable 'BEAME_PROJ_YOURPROJECTNAME' with value of edge-client-hostname (edgeClientFqdn)

 In your server main.js include following:
     var beameSDK = require ("beame-sdk");
     var appExpress = require('express');
-    var host = beameSDK.beameUtils.getProjHostName("YOURPROJECTNAME");

 Create your server with following command:
-    var BeameServer = beameSDK.sampleNodeServer.SampleBeameServer(host, appExpress,
+    var BeameServer = beameSDK.BaseHttpsServer.SampleBeameServer(host, PROJECT_NAME, appExpress,
         function (data, app) {
             //your code
         });
+Input parameters:
-If you don't need express in your pplication, pass <null> instead of appExpress in SampleBeameServer call.
+    host - edge hostName (pass <null> if you use environment variable - see below) PROJECT_NAME - name of environment variable that contains edgeClient hostname (pass <null> if you provided full hostname in first parameter) appExpress - express object.
+If you don't need express in your pplication, pass <null>
+    function(data,app){} - callback, returned app - created http object

 Arrange your front-end and run your new beame server with:
-    node your_server.js
+    node your_new_server.js

-The run will print your routable hostname into console
+This will print your routable hostname into console in case of successful run.